 Students select one degree stream (depending on choice of Year 1 Electives) from:

-Applied Plant Biology, Biochemistry, Biotechnology, Chemistry, Chemistry of Pharmaceutical Compounds, Chemistry with Forensic Science, Science Education (Chemistry or Biology Route), Microbiology, Neuroscience, Physiology
+Applied Plant Biology, Biochemistry, Biotechnology, Chemistry, Chemistry of Pharmaceutical Compounds, Chemistry with Forensic Sciences, Science Education (Chemistry or Biology Route), Microbiology, Neuroscience, Physiology

 The subjects you will study from Year 2 onwards depend upon which programme you enter from the options above.
 Please see the individual course information pages for details of each of these programmes.